LumiToad/GUIForDiskpart/README.md

   <p>
   <h3>Currently refactoring to MVP View-Model (as of the end of May 2025)</h3>
   Yes, the project is still alive!
-I intend to add more features and some UI adjustments, before this is considered "done".<br />
+I intend to add more features, adding stuff to the wiki and some UI adjustments, before this is considered "done".<br />
   But MVP refactor comes first!
   </p>
   <br />